 The (draft) formulation Model

-The above formulation diagram (figure 1) is proposed to make sense of race based shame and its connectedness to the historical and to the personal.
-Personal experiences of the world as racialised beings, experiences of racism and racial identity development will be explored.
-Formulation here aims to understand and explain survival or coping strategies which have been adopted in the context of a racist culture and the deriving creation of race based shame.
-Race based shame, concerns feeling of inadequacy which are related to racial otherness, they may encapsulate insecurities about intelligence, beauty, security, opportunities or shame of expressing anger over injustice, or cultural expressions, for example.
-The impact of survival strategies implemented to cope with race based shame (e.g. assimilation, resistance, striving for excellence) on the emotional regulation (drive, threat and soothing systems) will be explored at various levels of human functioning from micro to macro, the psychological, the relational and the socio-political.
+The above formulation diagram (figure 2) is proposed to make sense of race based shame and its connectedness to the historical and to the personal.
+Personal experiences of the world as racialised beings, (intersectional) experiences of racism and racial identity development may be explored.
+The formulation here aims to understand and explain survival or coping strategies which have been adopted in the context of white supremacy as a result of race based shame or trauma.

 Thank you for reading.